openfiletax/fact-graph/README.md

 # Fact Graph

-A knowledge graph for supporting modeling the United States Internal Revenue Code, and other logic.
+A knowledge graph for modeling the United States Internal Revenue Code, and other logic.
 It can be used in JavaScript as well as any JVM language (Java, Kotlin, Scala, Clojure, etc.).

-User documentation is forthcoming, and will be linked here; the remainder of this README covers installing and modifying the code.
+User documentation is forthcoming, and will be linked here;
+the remainder of this README covers installing and modifying the code.

 ## Installation